Chisolm, Clout, & Tanti Confirmed for CDR in FIM World Supercross Championship - Racer X

 Craig Dack Racing (CDR), the longest tenured and most successful team in Australian motocross and supercross history, is excited to announce three of its four riders competing in the FIM World Supercross Championship’s 2022 “pilot” season.

 The CDR team is led by Luke Clout who will compete in the WSX (450cc) class for the FIM-sanctioned World Championship.
-Talented Australian rider, Aaron Tanti, will compete in the SX2 (250cc) class, while Kyle Chisolm’s class will be revealed at a later date.
+Talented Australian rider, Aaron Tanti, will compete in the SX2 (250cc) class, while Kyle Chisholm's class will be revealed at a later date.

 Clout, born and raised in New South Wales, is an established motocross and supercross rider that has ridden for Dack’s Australian team for several years and competed at the highest level of the sport.
 A former MX2 National Champion, Clout brings a championship pedigree to the CDR racing team who will lean on him to claim the WSX World Championship.